laskaux/laskaux.github.io/_posts/2020-04-24-revolution-trial.md

 >
 >[AP, Sunday 2 June 1793]

-The confrontation of Brissot and Danton in the office of the latter is probably a fictional creation. _However, the battle between Brissot and Camille Demoulins was well reflected in several pamphlets._ In the film, the one referred to in the exchange of Danton and Robespierre is _L'Histoire des Brissotins, ou Fragment de l'histoire secrète de la Révolution_, published by Camille in May 1793, which produced a notable destructive power on the Girondins preceding their evetual fall.
+The confrontation of Brissot and Danton in the office of the latter is probably a fictional creation. _However, the battle between Brissot and Camille Demoulins was well reflected in several pamphlets._ In the film, the one referred to in the exchange of Danton and Robespierre is _L'Histoire des Brissotins, ou Fragment de l'histoire secrète de la Révolution_, published by Camille in May 1793, which produced a notable destructive power against the Girondins preceding their eventual fall.

 > It is undoubted that this pamphlet of Camille's was written at the direct inspiration of Robespierre.
 During the greater part of this year of 1793 all the work of the journalist was practically dictated by his friend and colleague, who made use of the medium of Camille's brilliant style to express his own subtle policy.
 > <p align="right">—Violet Methley, <em>Camille Desmoulins: A Biography</em> (1914)